statox/GOD.vim/README.md

     [`:h holy-grail`](http://vimhelp.appspot.com/index.txt.html#holy%2dgrail)

-Which will appears like this for your users:
+Which will appears like this for your readers:

 [`:h holy-grail`](http://vimhelp.appspot.com/index.txt.html#holy%2dgrail)